jornada-im/jrn_metadata/docs/JRN_metadata_standards.md

 1. Describe the data package as "completed" if data collection has ended.
 2. Describe the data package as "ongoing" if data collection continues.
-3. The \<frequency\> element under \<maintenance\> should describe the frequency (hourly, daily, bimonthly, etc.) of the data in any data entities in the package.
-This is especially important tabular time series.
+3. For "ongoing" data packages, a description of how often package revisions, including data and metadata changes, occur should be added to the \<frequency\> element under \<maintenance\>.
+For example, if new data are QA/QC'd, appended to a data entity, and published for a data package every month, the \<frequency\> element should describe these "monthly" revisions.
-4. For "ongoing" data packages, add a description of how often metadata changes occur - such as when new data are QA/QC'd, appended to a data entity, and published - in the \<frequency\> element.
+4. Optionally, and in addition to #3 above, the \<frequency\> element under \<maintenance\> can describe the frequency (hourly, daily, bimonthly, etc.) of the data in any data entities in the package.
+This may be especially important tabular time series.

 ## \<methods\>

-This is a required element that should include a detailed description of how the data were collected or otherwise derived (field procedures, laboratory analysis, data synthesis and analysis).
+This element should include a detailed description of how the data were collected or otherwise derived (field procedures, laboratory analysis, data synthesis and analysis).
 It should be concise but sufficient to reproduce the resulting data entity in the package.

 Many Jornada packages have \<methods\> elements that refer to ancillary procedures documents, QA/QC specifications, data reduction scripts, etc. Whenever possible these should be preserved and archived as additional data entities in the data package (or at least a link to another repository should be provided).